New unionism: 1980s–present

 In 1988, US labour relations academic Charles Heckscher published The New Unionism: Employee Involvement in the Changing Corporation, one of a series of influential papers that encouraged the union movement to reconsider questions of industrial democracy.
 The UK Trades Union Congress ran an ambitious new unionism project from 1997 to 2003, seeking to apply a dual strategy of organizing and partnership in an attempt to reinvigorate the movement.
 The decline in union membership ended, but the net effect is still subject to debate within the movement.

-Unions such as the Service Employees International Union (SEIU) in North America and the Public Services Association (PSA) in New Zealand have combined innovative organizing and partnership combinations with notable success, leading to large and sustained membership gains (about 50% in each case) and increased influence and activism at workplace level.
+Unions such as the Service Employees International Union (SEIU) in North America and the Public Service Association (PSA) in New Zealand have combined innovative organizing and partnership combinations with notable success, leading to large and sustained membership gains (about 50% in each case) and increased influence and activism at workplace level.

 An international new unionism network was launched in 2007 to bring unionists and labor supporters together around developing and applying these principles.
 The network provides fora and other resources for those interested in implementing the agenda.